fxxrytail/skzcode/content/support/skz-comeback/index.md

 Buying physical albums may count toward 3 different charts: **Hanteo, Circle Chart (formerly Gaon),** and **Billboard**. _Music Show Wins_ and _Korean_ _Award Ceremonies_ uses **Hanteo / Circle Chart** for criteria.

-Check out this thread by {{< a "Stray Kids Global" "https://twitter.com/StrayKidsGlobal" >}} to see the list of stores you may pre-order physical album and which chart each store's sale counts.
+Check out this page by {{< a "Stray Kids Comeback Guide" "https://www.straykidscomebackguide.com/preorder-buy-links-and-presave.html" >}} to see the list of stores you may pre-order physical album and which chart each store's sale counts to.
 Stores may also have exclusive benefits.

-{{< tweet 1566990196046024704 >}}

 For the album sales it is automatically counted on **Hanteo Chart** when you successfully purchased and shipped your album, the same thing for **Billboard**. **Circle Chart** counts the albums shipped to stores where the albums can be bought.